chanzuckerberg/cellxgene-census/api/python/notebooks/README.md

 * git
 * Jupyter or some other means of running notebooks (e.g., vscode)

-For now, it is recommended that you do all this on an EC2 instance, and choose one with sufficient memory and bandwidth (eg, m6i.16xlarge).
-If you do, it is recommended that you use the Ubuntu 20 or 22 AMI (AWS AMI should work fine, but has not been tested).
+For now, it is recommended that you do all this on an host with sufficient memory, and a high bandwidth connection to AWS S3 in the us-west-2 region, e.g., an m6i.16xlarge.
+If you utilize AWS, Ubuntu 20 or 22 AMI are recommended (AWS AMI should work fine, but has not been tested).

 I also recommend you use a `d` instance type, and mount all of the NVME drives as swap, as it will keep you from running out of RAM.